Your Cart

 making lavender infused jojoba

-What’s your favorite used for lavender scented jojoba?
+What’s your favorite use for lavender-scented jojoba?

 Other Infusions you can try to make: